 The redemptive activity of God consists in his willingness to accept past evil, transform it into good and continue to lure each individual toward a self-authenticating acceptance of true value.
 Where’s the evidence?

 If to be divine is to be wholly interactive, what else is there to do with past interactions, whether good or evil?
 To integrate past interactions with the present simply is to accept and transform them into present resources for ongoing interactions.
 Their value is determined by the roles they can play in ongoing interactions.
 Those roles are good to the extent that they contribute to the mutual flourishing of ongoing interactions, not good to the extent that they don’t.

-So these statements about God all follow, at least arguably, from two basic assertions:
+So these statements about God all follow, at least arguably, from three basic assertions:

-And these assertions are said to be illustrated and thus confirmed in every experience, though easily missed by people who are not sufficiently aware of all they experience.
-They are not inferences to the absent but articulations of the present.
-The evidence for them is either everywhere, or else it’s nowhere.
+And this not an inference to the absent but an articulation of the present.
+The evidence for this is either everywhere, or else it’s nowhere.

 Is there room for debate about this?
-I keep debating it with my more skeptical friends, so obviously there is.
+I keep debating it with my more skeptical friends, so obviously there is, even when their objections seem to miss the point repeatedly.
 But it should at least be granted that none of the above sentences were simply pulled out of a vacuum.
 They are not the result of speculation or of wishful thinking.
 They are not at all like statements about Russell’s teapot (a teapot allegedly floating undetected somewhere in outer space), which nobody has ever even pretended to have experienced.
 Every one of them is said to flow out of the constant features of every experience of the here and now.
 To challenge this, all one need do is show one coherent, credible example of “to be” that is in no way interactive.
 Good luck with that.